appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day3/+page.md

 # Variables, Data Types, Operators and Expressions

+By the end of this day, you should have a good understanding of how to declare and initialize variables of different data types, and how to use string interpolation to print messages, how to use operators and write conditional expressions.

+> **Project** - BMI Calculator
+>
+> Write a program to calculate and print BMI given the user's weight and height.
+>
+> `BMI = weight / (height * height)`

 1. Review the basics of variables and data types in Dart.
 You can use the Dart documentation to learn more about these concepts (https://dart.dev/guides/language/language-tour#variables).

-2. Create a new Dart console application, or continue working with the project you created in Day 2.

-3. Declare and initialize variables of different data types, such as int, double, String, and boolean.
+2. You can declare and initialize variables of different data types, such as int, double, String, and boolean.
 For example:

 ```dart
 void main() {